-We developed and completed 4 housing schemes in York between 2014 and 2017, as part of phase 1 of the build programme.
+We developed and completed 4 housing schemes in York between 2014 and 2017, as part of Phase 1 of our build programme.

 We continue to look for opportunities to build more affordable housing in York, with consideration given to: